 DocuSign is a cloud-based solution that allows you to sign an unlimited number of documents with its free version.
 Every document you sign with DocuSign is available on their cloud servers, which is great if you need access to your documents to be available at any time.
-With cloud-based services, you can open your documents from your phone or any device as needed.
+With cloud-based services, you can open and sign your documents from your phone or any device as needed.

 If you only need the ability to sign documents, this is a great free service, but if you need to request eSignatures from others on your own documents, you will be required to purchase a paid version.
 There is a lot of granularity in services offered by DocuSign, so if you need flexibility in which options you would like to utilize, DocuSign might be a good fit.

 The negatives to DocuSign are primarily due to the pricing structure and the limitations of how many documents you can send.
 DocuSign allows five documents per month on its basic plan.
 Premium plans allow 100 per year, assuming you pay yearly.
 DocuSign says the vast majority of their customers will never need more than 100 in a year, but depending on your business model, you may have that in a month or two.